iThemes Security, WordFence, and Sucuri are all popular, bloated, and slow plugins. Please remove them and add free, lightweight, discrete plugins.

 Security With Free, Lightweight, Discrete Plugins

 WordPress plugins are not only the most significant security risks, but they’re also one of the significant performance killers. iThemes Security, WordFence, and Sucuri are all popular, bloated, and slow plugins.
-Remove them and add free, lightweight, discrete plugins.
+Please remove them and add free, lightweight, discrete plugins.

 The secret about website security is that it’s not one big thing you do; it’s about doing many little things.
 Change your WordPress login URL, change the admin username from the default “admin,” and don’t use “password” as your password.
 Install Limit Login Attempts Reloaded to prevent brute-force attacks and Block Bad Queries (BBQ) to protect your site against malicious URL requests.